Regression and PredictionsExercises 13–28 use the same data sets ... | Channels for Pearson+

 Prediction Procedure

-The prediction procedure involves using the regression equation to estimate the value of the response variable based on a specific value of the predictor variable.
+The prediction procedure involves using the regression equation to estimate the value of the response variable for a given value of the predictor variable.
 This typically includes substituting the predictor value into the regression equation to calculate the predicted response.
-In this scenario, the procedure will be applied to find the CPI when the subway fare is set at $3.00.
+In this scenario, the procedure will help determine the expected number of Super Bowl points based on car sales of 8423 thousand.

 Recommended video: